Sam-Gledhill/DeadlineDeskletCinnamon/README.md

 # Todo
--  Sanitising input on the config & adding return to default
+-  Sanitising input on the config & adding return to default option.
--  Multiple instances with individual dates tracked
+-  Multiple desklet instances with individual deadlines tracked.
--  Ability to have a tracker span multiple newlines
+-  Ability to have a tracker span multiple newlines.
+-  Add option to automatically insert current date into config.